-- Any discontinuance applied for because of this ground will relate to a complaint, not a conduct matter. - or disciplinary proceedings, it must be supported by an application for local resolution that has been considered and approved by the IPCC before the application for discontinuance is assessed.
+- 365. Any discontinuance applied for because of this ground will relate to a complaint, not a conduct matter. - 366.
+If the matter complained about contains allegations that would justify criminal or disciplinary proceedings, it must be supported by an application for local resolution that has been considered and approved by the IPCC before the application for discontinuance is assessed.
 Alternatively, an application for local resolution may be submitted at the same time as the application for discontinuance.
 See paragraphs 288-291 (page 81) for more information about applications for local resolution.
-If an application for local resolution has not been submitted and agreed either prior to or alongside the application for discontinuance, the application for discontinuance will be returned to the appropriate authority with a letter explaining why. - The appropriate authority will be expected to provide enough information to the IPCC to demonstrate that the complainant has given informed consent to the complaint being locally resolved and understands that the evidence in the case cannot be used in any future disciplinary proceedings about an officer or police staff member. - Ideally, the appropriate authority should include a signed statement from the complainant that shows: - how the process was explained (that is, when and where); - that he or she understands the process; - that he or she agrees to the complaint being processed locally instead of going through an investigation.
+If an application for local resolution has not been submitted and agreed either prior to or alongside the application for discontinuance, the application for discontinuance will be returned to the appropriate authority with a letter explaining why. - 367.
+The appropriate authority will be expected to provide enough information to the IPCC to demonstrate that the complainant has given informed consent to the complaint being locally resolved and understands that the evidence in the case cannot be used in any future disciplinary proceedings about an officer or police staff member. - 368.
+Ideally, the appropriate authority should include a signed statement from the complainant that shows: - how the process was explained (that is, when and where); - that he or she understands the process; - that he or she agrees to the complaint being processed locally instead of going through an investigation.